 The cost of living in Romania is growing steadily, but fortunately not too fast.
-However, compared to 2013 when I first started to track our expenses and follow some prices of various products, prices are obviously higher.
-And since my previous article about the cost of living in Romania is published in 2016, it’s time to update this article and bring it to the 2019 numbers.
+However, compared to 2013 when I first started to track our expenses and follow some prices of various products, they are obviously higher.
+And since my previous article about the cost of living in Romania was published in 2016, it’s time to update it with the cost of living data for 2020.

 Before checking out some of the numbers and monthly expenses estimated for living in cities like Bucharest, Cluj Napoca, Sibiu, Brasov and all other larger cities in the country (since prices are mostly the same except for real estate), I want to add a few things:

-Cost of living in Romania in the major cities
+What’s the cost of living in Romania in 2020?

-In my opinion, there are two major expenses when it comes to living somewhere: rent or mortgage and food costs.
+In my opinion, there are two major expenses when it comes to monthly costs: rent or mortgage and food.
 Then, we have things like entertainment, house-related expenses, health related expenses and miscellaneous ones.

-It is difficult for another person to estimate how much you will spend in each category since everybody has a different approach to living their life (as well as different budgets), but I’ll try to do it anyway, keeping the costs somewhere in the middle.
-So here they are:
+It is difficult for another person to estimate how much you will spend in each category since everybody has a different approach to living their life (as well as different budgets to accomplish their goals), but I’ll try to do it anyway, keeping the estimated costs somewhere in the middle.
+But remember that in some very specific situations, these could still be way off.

 Accommodation prices in Romania

-Although rent remains mostly the same as it was a few years ago, the prices for purchasing an apartment have skyrocketed.
 I personally saw studios in the center of Bucharest being on sale for prices as high as 90,000 Euros (which I consider insane).
-An apartment like the one that we bought in 2014 for 25,000 Euros (in a smaller city) would probably cost now around 35,000… so prices have indeed jumped up a lot lately when it comes to buying.
+An apartment like the one that we bought in 2014 for 25,000 Euros (in a smaller city) now sells for 35,000 if you are lucky… so prices have indeed jumped up a lot lately when it comes to buying.

 Costs of utilities in Romania

-If renting, the utility prices are usually not included in the rent, so you will have to pay these for yourself.
-If you’re renting an apartment, most of these will be included in something called Intretinere (which translates as “maintenance”) and it usually includes garbage collection, water, a fund for minor repairs and heating.
+If you’re renting an apartment, most of these will be part of something called Intretinere (which translates as “maintenance”) and it usually includes garbage collection, water, a fund for minor repairs and heating.
 If you have gas (we don’t), that’s paid separately, as well as the electrical bill.

-And even though prices have also increased a bit here, most of the services have remained competitive and there were no increases in costs.
-The prices below are for a 2 bedroom apartment:
+And even though prices have also increased a bit here, most of the services have remained competitive and there were no increases in costs (heating, for example).
+The price estimates below are for a 2 bedroom apartment:

 Food prices in Romania